-Use the following steps to mount a DL.2 fixture on a standard truss:
+Use the following steps to mount a DL.3 fixture on a standard truss:

-1. Due to it's size and weight, at least two people should support the fixture while another attaches clamps and safety cables.
-Always stand on a stable surface when mounting a fixture to its support.

-- 2. Mount the clamps that shipped with fixture to the mounting brackets and then attach the two mounting brackets to the base of the fixture using the provided quarter-turn screws. - 3.
-Tighten the clamps firmly to the fixture's base and to the support. - 4.
-Run the safety cable through the loop on the fixture's base, and around the truss.
+- Due to its size and weight, at least two people should support the fixture.
+Always stand on a firm, stable surface when mounting a fixture to its support. - Mount the clamps that shipped with fixture to the mounting brackets and then attach the two mounting brackets to the base of the fixture using the provided quarter-turn screws.
+Tighten the clamps firmly to the fixture's base and to the support.

-Note: High End Systems does not recommend operating the DL.2 fixture with the base perpendicular to the stage floor (fixture mounted sideways).
-This mounting orientation will result in significantly decreased lamp life.
+- 3. Run the safety cable through the loop on the fixture's base, and around the truss. - NOTE:High End Systems does notrecommend operating the DL.3 fixturewith the base perpendicular to thestage floor (fixture mounted sideways).Side mounting will result insignificantly decreased lamp life.